Figure "Wedge"

 The “Wedge” figure is a reversal figure in graphical analysis, which, as a rule, appears at the peak of the end of a trend and signals us about a possible price reversal.
 There are two types of wedge, namely bearish and bullish.
 Each of them appears on the trends by which they are named.

-If a wedge has formed in a bullish trend, then we enter a sell position when the price breaks through the lower support line.
-You can see the pattern itself and the entry into the position in more detail in the picture below:
+If a wedge forms during a bullish trend, enter a sell position when the price breaks the lower support line.
+You can see the pattern and entry procedure in more detail in the image below:

-If a wedge has formed in a bearish trend, then the position is entered when the upper line, or more precisely, the resistance line, is broken.
-An example of a wedge pattern for a bearish market and entering a buy position can be seen in the picture below:
+If a wedge has formed during a bearish trend, the entry occurs when the upper line, or more precisely, the resistance line, is broken.
+An example of a wedge pattern for a bearish market and a buy entry can be seen in the image below:

-So, when a bearish wedge appears, a pending buy stop is placed at the level of the local maximum, along which the signal resistance line is drawn.
-For a wedge that appears during a bullish trend, a pending sell stop is placed at the level of the nearest local minimum, along which the support line is actually constructed.
+For example, when a bearish wedge appears, a pending buy stop is placed at the local high, along which the resistance signal line is drawn.
+For a wedge that appears during a bullish trend, a pending sell stop is placed at the nearest local low, along which the support line is drawn.

-A stop order is usually placed at the nearest extreme, and the profit is set at least twice as large as the stop order.
-An example of using a pending order is shown in the picture below:
+The stop order is usually placed at the nearest extreme, and the profit is set at least twice the stop order.
+An example of using a pending order is shown in the image below:

-In conclusion, I want to say that the wedge pattern can be used on any time frame, as well as on any instrument, be it futures, stocks or currency pairs.
-Of course, you are not required to perfectly apply all the patterns of graphical analysis, but if you see that such a strong reversal pattern has formed in front of you, why not take advantage of it?
-Thank you for your attention and happy trading!
+In conclusion, I'd like to say that the wedge pattern can be applied to any time frame and any instrument, whether futures, stocks, or currency pairs.
+Of course, you don't have to be perfect in applying every chart analysis pattern, but if you see a strong reversal pattern forming, why not take advantage of it?
+Thank you for your attention, and happy trading!